pbhu1024/awesome-augmented-language-model/README.md

 ## Analysis and Boundary
+- Wang, Jiaan and Liang, Yunlong and Meng, Fandong and Shi, Haoxiang and Li, Zhixu and Xu, Jinan and Qu, Jianfeng and Zhou, Jie, **Is ChatGPT a Good NLG Evaluator?
+A Preliminary Study**, 2023 [[Paper]](http://arxiv.org/abs/2303.04048)

+- Amin, Mostafa M. and Cambria, Erik and Schuller, Björn W., **Will Affective Computing Emerge from Foundation Models and General AI?
+A First Evaluation on ChatGPT**, 2023 [[Paper]](http://arxiv.org/abs/2303.03186)

+- Zhong, Ruiqi and Zhang, Peter and Li, Steve and Ahn, Jinwoo and Klein, Dan and Steinhardt, Jacob, **Goal Driven Discovery of Distributional Differences via Language Descriptions**, 2023 [[Paper]](http://arxiv.org/abs/2302.14233)

 - Wang, Yizhong and Mishra, Swaroop and Alipoormolabashi, Pegah and Kordi, Yeganeh et al., **Super-NaturalInstructions: Generalization via Declarative Instructions on 1600+ NLP Tasks**, 2022 [[Paper]](http://arxiv.org/abs/2204.07705)

 - Chen, Xuanting and Ye, Junjie and Peng, Minlong and Zhou, Jie and Gui, Tao and Zhang, Qi and Huang, Xuanjing, **How Robust is GPT-3.5 to Predecessors?
 A Comprehensive Study on Language Understanding Tasks**, 2023 [[Paper]](https://arxiv.org/abs/2303.00293)